seanpm2001/book-of-examples/diff/index.md

         RedFg -> "$(red)$(input)$(resetFormatting)"
 ```

 And just like this, we're able to arbitrarily apply colors to text.
 Now, we can actually color-code our diff operations - insertion in green and deletion in red.
+Please, note that the color choices are arbitrary in this case.
+It would be equally seamless to colorize the background of each line, i.e., achieve some sort of highlighting, via employing `"\u(001b)[6;33;42m"` and `"\u(001b)[6;33;41m"` for green and red, correspondingly.
+This is because background colors span over the 40 to 48 escape-code range.

 ```roc
     else if j > 0 && (i == 0 || left >= up) then